S1mpleyang/ConstructionActionRecognition/README.md

 Find more detail in **"draw"** directory

-# update

-Our new work ["A teacher–student deep learning strategy for extreme low resolution unsafe action recognition in construction projects"](https://www.sciencedirect.com/science/article/abs/pii/S1474034623004226) is pubilshed in Advanced Engineering Informatics.
-We focus on extramely low resolution (28pixels x 28pixel) action recognition task in construction site using extramely low-resolution CMA dataset.
-You can gain more details in the publish paper.

 # Citation
 If you find our work is helpful, please leave us a star and cite our paper below.